VOC: The Good, Bad, and Ugly Feedback – How and Why to Capture It All!

 How to take the feedback and turn them into action items for your product team

-When customers purchase your product, they have their own set of expectations which unquestionably vary based on purchase price, their existing relationship with and perception of your brand and organization, and the ultimate end-use of the product.
-For the example here — of taking feedback and turning it into a action item that be prioritized and put into motion — we used an example I’m sure a lot of our audience has experienced while using a public restroom.
+When customers purchase your product, they come with their own set of expectations.
+These expectations vary based on the purchase price, their existing relationship with and perception of your brand, and the intended end-use of the product.
+To illustrate taking feedback and turning it into actionable items, we’ll use an example many of our audience has likely encountered in a public restroom.

 Translating core user/customer experience feedback carries the product to be in the prime of its lifecycle at all times while also solving adoption barriers for the end-users.